 Trump will be sworn in as the country’s 47th president on January 20, two weeks after the new Congress has been seated.

-Trump, 78, campaigned on a sweeping agenda that Democrats will be largely powerless to stop unless there are a handful of Republican defectors in Congress on any specific issue that would undercut the party’s slim majorities in both chambers.
+Trump, 78, campaigned on a sweeping agenda that Democrats will be largely powerless to stop unless joined by a handful of Republican defectors in Congress on any specific issue that would undercut the party’s slim majorities in both chambers.

 Republicans will have a 53-47 edge in the Senate, and the tie-breaking vote of Vice President-elect JD Vance in the event of a 50-50 stalemate on any legislative proposal.
 Republicans have secured at least 218 seats in the 435-member House, pending the outcome of nine undecided elections for two-year terms.
-The party won a seat in the southwestern state of Arizona on Wednesday to cement its majority.
+The party won a seat in the Southwestern state of Arizona on Wednesday to cement its majority.

-During his bid to win a second nonconsecutive four-year term, Trump called for the massive deportation of millions of undocumented migrants living in the United States to their home countries, an extension and expansion of 2017 tax cuts that are set to expire at the end of 2025, further deregulation of businesses, a curb on climate controls and prosecution of his political opponents, people he calls “the enemy within.”
+During his bid to win a second nonconsecutive four-year term, Trump called for the massive deportation of millions of undocumented migrants living in the United States to their home countries, an extension and expansion of 2017 tax cuts that are set to expire at the end of 2025, further deregulation of businesses, a curb on climate controls, and prosecution of his political opponents — people he calls “the enemy within.”

 Senator John Thune of South Dakota, newly elected by his fellow Republicans as the Senate majority leader, said, "This Republican team is united.
 We are on one team.
 We are excited to reclaim the majority and to get to work with our colleagues in the House to enact President Trump's agenda."